Skip to main content

 Some healthy habits are for every day — like getting enough rest, eating nutritious food and spending quality time with loved ones.
 Others only come up a few times each year — like dentist appointments, checkups with your doctor and making sure you’re current with vaccinations.

-Getting your flu shots and tetanus boosters may not be the first thing that comes to mind when you think about a healthy lifestyle.
+Getting flu shots and tetanus or whooping cough boosters may not be the first thing that comes to mind when you think about a healthy lifestyle.
 But these and other vaccinations are a powerful way to care for the people you love, and for yourself.
 Staying up to date can have a big impact on the whole family’s well-being.

 “Getting vaccinated is a quick, safe and easy way to lower your chances of getting sick,” says Bob Pelz, MD, PeaceHealth’s system medical director of Infection Prevention.
 “If you do get sick, you’ll likely experience milder symptoms if you’ve been vaccinated.”